gomobile/iotapp-template-uart/README.md

   necessary to monitor the TxD pin.

   This UART must be initialized with mraa using its device name.

+  Referred to as "ISH UART port 0" in the Joule module hardware documentation.

 Important Sample App Files
 --------------------------